lidofinance/solana-docs/docs/sunset.md

 ---
 id: sunset
-title: Lido on Solana has been sunset
+title: Lido on Solana was sunset
-description: Lido on Solana has been sunset
+description: Lido on Solana was sunset
 keywords:
  - lido
  - solido